 A student who has completed the required coursework, passed the Preliminary Examination and submitted an Admission to Candidacy form to the Office of the Registrar, and continues to use campus facilities and/or receives faculty supervision, but has not been cleared by the Manuscript Clearance office shall include in the required full-time load a minimum of two credit hours of dissertation per semester, including Summer term, until completion of the degree.
 A student must be enrolled in a minimum of two hours of dissertation in the semester of graduation.
 Those with underload permission must register for at least two credit hours of dissertation per semester (or term).
 Underloads must be approved by the student’s academic dean.
 Before registering for dissertation hours, the student must consult the major professor as to the proportion of time to be devoted to dissertation work.

 Prior to degree conferral, all doctoral students must have completed a minimum of twenty-four credit hours of dissertation.
-For more information on the full-time load for doctoral students, see the “Student Course Load” section of this Graduate Bulletin.
+For more information on enrollment requirements related to dissertation hours, including during the final-semester registration, see the “Student Course Load” section of this Graduate Bulletin.

 As a condition of undertaking a dissertation program, the student agrees that the completed dissertation will be archived in the University Libraries system.
 The student will make the electronic dissertation available for review by other scholars and the general public by selecting an access condition provided by The Graduate School.